 If you want to know what constitutes an actual "pain point" for finance leaders, it makes sense to simply ask them.
 If you want to know what keeps the CFO up at night, why not just, well, ask the CFO?
 In a way, that's what we've been able to do.
 For the next few weeks, we'll be talking about what we've learned from the answers.

-When It Comes To Talent, It's Not Just About The Shortage
+When It Comes to Hiring Finance Talent, It's Not Just About the Shortage

 When it comes to the finance department and the talented people that finance leaders choose to work within it, there's a lot of focus on a narrowing talent pipeline in the field of accountancy.
 That makes sense – it continues to be a point of concern among leaders.
 Our own research found that 84 percent of CFOs have difficulty finding any accounting talent and 60 percent of Accounting VPs struggle to find "low-level" talent in areas like accounts payable and accounts receivable.